darkturo/sha256-benchmarks/README.md

-[^machine]: I'm running these tests on my laptop, a modest on from 2022.
-But will run these on a more
+[^machine]: I'm running these tests on my laptop, a modest Lenovo model from 2020, on a virtualized Linux.
-    current machine in the near future.
+            But I plan to run these on a more current native GNU/Linux machine in the near future.

 [^sha256-d]: https://bitcoinwiki.org/wiki/sha-256d